NSLS-II/systemd-softioc/README.md

 1) Choose a location for all softIoc instances / applications

 This will be a path which will contain a subdirectory for each softIoc instance.
-A good choice would be '/epics/iocs' (or /opt/epics/iocs).
-Set this path in 'epics-softioc.conf':
+A good choice would be '/epics/iocs' (or '/opt/epics/iocs', or both).
+You can customize this path in '/usr/local/systemd-softioc/epics-softioc.conf' (not 'epics-softioc.conf' in your cloned repository).
+This is the default path:

     IOCPATH=/epics/iocs:/opt/epics/iocs

 2) Create a Unix user/group 'softioc'

-Altough each softIoc can run as a separate user/group, it is recommended using a single username 'softioc' (or all softIoc users be in the same group).
+Altough each softIOC can run as a separate user/group, it is recommended using a single username 'softioc'.
 This provides a nice division and allows Channel Access security to distinguish all instances on a given machine.
 The script "install.sh" will try to create a username 'softioc'.
-If 'softioc' does not exist, you can create it:
+If the user account 'softioc' does not exist, you can create it:

     #useradd softioc

-    (#groupadd softioc)

-3) Create a directory (/epics/iocs or /opt/epics/iocs is recommended) for softIoc instances
+3) Create a directory (/epics/iocs or /opt/epics/iocs is recommended) for softIOC instances

     #mkdir -p /epics/iocs